magnolia-community/react-area51-alpha/README.md

 Run the Jest-based automatic tests for the magnolia-react-area51 package by running `npm run test`.

 Run the Jest-based snapshot test for the mag-aliens-demo project by running `npm test`.

+# Branches

+'context-model' Uses Context and HoC to pass props to components.
+(More complicated) Has 'magnolia-react-area51', and 'react-area51' libraries.

+'master' and 'state-model' Uses State and Props only to pass props.
+Only has 'magnolia-react-area51', not 'react-area51'.

 # How to Use Area51 in your React project (When we're out of Alpha! :telescope:)